 When someone’s dog bites a person, that person may be entitled to compensation.
-The III research found that, in Ohio, the average value of a dog bite claim in 2015 was $33,294.
-This compensation for dog bites includes, but is not limited to, pain and suffering, medical expenses and lost wages.
+The Insurance Information Institute (III) found that, in Ohio, the average value of a dog bite claim in 2020 was $38,009.

 Ohio’s Dog Bite Statute

-Per the Ohio Revised Codes, §955.28, a dog owner may be held liable when his or her dog injures, bites or causes a loss to a person, injures a person’s pet, or damages someone’s personal property.
+Per the Ohio Revised Codes (ORC) §955.28, a dog owner may be held liable when their dog injures, bites, or causes a loss to a person, injures a person’s pet, or damages someone’s personal property.

 Nevertheless, the law further states that the dog’s owner would not be held liable for any injuries caused by their dog if the bit victim:

 - Committing a crime

 The One-Bite Rule Does not Apply in Ohio